 1. Full and Daylight Basements

 Out of the three main house foundation types, full and daylight basements are the deepest.
-A “full” basement is one that is at least six feet high and typically matches the majority of the floor space of the level above it.
+A “full” basement is one that is at least 7 feet with beams, girders, and other obstacles projecting no more than 6-inches below the required height.
+The basement size typically matches the majority of the floor space of the level above it.
 This type of foundation is commonly found in newer and more modern houses.

 Full and daylight basements have structural walls that bear on foundation footings, which run along the perimeter of the basement.
 These footings typically extend below the line of which the ground freezes in winter, also known as the frost line.

 The term “daylight basement” refers to a variation of a full basement.
 Here, the foundation is built along a slope and one or more of the foundational sides are fully embedded into the ground.
 As the slope descends, on applicable sides the foundation is exposed, allowing for large windows and doors to allow daylight to enter the space.

 While older homes with basements of this sort commonly are made of stone walls and are typically shorter in height, more modern homes with this foundation are made of poured concrete or mortared concrete block.